ProducerMatt/sicp-psets-mirror/README.md

 It starts with an amalgamation of the website rip provided by httrack and wget. httrack correctly links to the pdfs on the FTP site, but fails to download them; wget correctly downloads them, but fails to link them.

-It also contains the texinfo, html5 and pdf versions, at `srv/{sicp.info.gz,html5,sicp.pdf}` respectively.

 I've included all the files I've gotten in the repository and its submodules.
 If you want to retrace my steps I've roughly recreated them in `get.sh`.
 I couldn't